mligema/Estonian-Car-Inspection-Analysis/README.md

 # Estonian Car Inspection Analysis

 This project provides an analysis of Estonian car inspection data to uncover insights and predict inspection outcomes.
-Using a dataset containing vehicle inspection results, the project performs exploratory data analysis (EDA), generates visualizations, and builds a machine learning model to estimate the likelihood of a car passing or failing an inspection.
+Using a dataset containing vehicle inspection results, the project performs exploratory data analysis (EDA) and generates visualizations of a car passing or failing an inspection.

 ---